 - To take a proctored exam through OAR, the student is responsible for filling out an Exam Accommodations Form with their instructor, and submitting this form at least 3 business days prior to scheduled exam date.

-Assistance from a Peer Note Taker
+Peer Note Taker

 - OAR will request that the professor help to identify a peer note taker in the class.
 The note taker will need to meet with the OAR Director to review responsibilities.
 The peer note taker receives a gift card at the end of the semester as a thank you for assisting with note taking services.

-Audio Recording Lectures
+Permission to Audio Record Lectures

 - Under certain circumstances, a student will be allowed to record lectures during class.
+This accommodation is not intended for discussion based classes or when there is a heavy student participation component.

 - A student is required to inform the instructor of this accommodation prior to the first day of recording.
 The student is responsible for bringing a recording device to class.

-Use of a Reader/Scribe for Exams
+Reader/Scribe for Exams

 - It is the student's responsibility to complete an Exam Accommodations Form with their instructor for this accommodation.
 The student is required to submit the Exam Accommodations Form to OAR at least 3 business days prior to the scheduled exam date.
 Prior notice is essential so that OAR can schedule a proctor.
 If advance notice is not provided, OAR cannot guarantee that a reader/scribe will be available which may result in the student not being able to use the accommodation(s).